GuruPrasadM6364/PTP-GSA/README.md

 Project **SUSTAINLY**:

+*TRACKING CARBON EMISSIONS AND ENCOURAGING USAGE OF RENEWABLE RESOURCE ENERGY*

 - Perplexity AI and Google were used to find out the data and analytics related to the problem statement, in order to help understand it better.

 - Claude AI used to create the backend for login and credentials